-Procedure for observation: Before bringing the kidney to the lab wash it thoroughly so that, blood is completely drained from it.
+Procedure for observation: Before coming to the class wash the kidney thoroughly so that, blood is completely drained from it.
 Put the kidney in the tray and observe it carefully.
 Note your observations in the observation book.
 With the help of sharp blade take a longitudinal section here you are advised to do this activity under the guidance of your teacher and observe the internal structure.

-Draw what you have observed and compare it with Fig-1 and 2.
+Draw what you have observed and compare it with fig-1,2.

-- What is the shape of kidney? - What is the colour of kidney? - Do you find any attachments on upper portion of kidney? - Is the Internal structures similar to fig-2 - What is the colour of the outer part in L.S of kidney? - In L.S of kidney where do you find dark brown colour portion? - How many tubes are coming out from kidney fissure?
+- What is the shape of kidneys? - What is the colour of kidney? - Do you find any attachments on upper portion of kidney? - Is the Internal structures similar to fig-2 - What is the colour of the outer part in L.S of kidney? - In L.S of kidney where do you find dark colour portion? - How many tubes are coming out from kidney fissure?